PimDeWitte/DynamicUpdateClient/README.md

     ./duclient.sh --config
 ```

 Duclient will now be installed in the versions directory in bin.

-Happy updating!
+You can edit the modules on your system by editing the bin/versions/config.json file.
+This makes it extremely easy to add or stop packages in your system.

 ##Update Client
 The update client is placed on all devices that run modules which could be updated.
 The client is responsible for selecting, downloading and triggering updates.